Earth States™

 My work didn’t begin this way.

 Like many designers, I started intuitively—choosing colours I was drawn to and trusting they would work.
-Over time, though, I began to notice the limitations of that approach.
+Over time I began to notice the limitations of that approach.

 What felt right to me didn’t always feel right for the client.